wchill/BattleNetworkAutomation/README.md

 The capture card lets us use OpenCV in order to capture image data from the Switch.
 Then, we perform some fuzzy image matching to determine what state the game is in and use that knowledge to drive the state machine.

+## Notes
+* Connecting an 8BitDo controller in XInput mode will allow you to directly control the Switch.
+Press HOME to enable/disable this functionality.
+The script will automatically pause while you have direct control.